neonevm/neon-evm.docs/docs/contributing/bpf_trace.md

 The control config contains several settings to change the BPF tracing behavior without restarting a local cluster.
 Here is the default configuration as viewed with the `solana-bpf-trace-control` utility:
 ```
 enable = true
 filter =
 output = /tmp/trace
 binary = false
 multiple_files = true
 max_threads = 2
 min_length = 1000000
 ```
-It enables tracing without filtering, and redirects the output of each execution into a different file.
+This enables tracing without filtering, and redirects the output of each execution into a different file.

-The following are examples of settings.
+The following are examples of settings:

-### Enable or disable BPF tracing altogether
+### Enable or Disable BPF Tracing Altogether
 For example:
 ```
 enable = true
 ```

-### Filter BPF tracing of a certain program
+### Filter BPF Tracing of a Certain Program
 For example:
 ```
 filter = evm_loader:3CMCRJieHS3sWWeovyFyH4iRyX4rHf3u2zbC5RCFrRex
 ```
-The first part of `filter` setting is arbitrary string to be included to the trace file name.
+The first part of the `filter` setting is an arbitrary string to be included in the trace file name.
 The second part is a program ID of interest.
-Empty `filter` setting passes any program.
+An empty `filter` setting passes any program.

 > Irrelevant information in the `filter` blocks any tracing.

-### Redirect BPF tracing into a file
+### Redirect BPF Tracing into a File
 For example:
 ```
 output = /tmp/trace
 ```
-Empty `output` setting means the tracing will be dumped to the standard output.
+An empty `output` setting means the tracing will be dumped to the standard output.

-### Force writing binary files
+### Force Writing Binary Files
 For example:
 ```
 binary = true
 ```
 Skips disassembling and formatting traces on write; write the raw binary data.

-### Separate BPF traces of different runs
+### Separate BPF Traces of Different Runs
 For example:
 ```
 multuple_files = true
 ```

 Each new BPF trace will be written into a separate file.
-Names of these files will contain timestamps.
+The names of these files will contain timestamps.
 Otherwise, the `multiple_files` setting causes all new traces to be added to a single file (if a `trace-file` is present).

-### Limit writing threads
+### Limit Writing Threads
 For example:
 ```
 max_threads = 2
 ```
-Allows you to run no more than 2 writing streams at the same time.
+Allows you to run no more than two writing streams at the same time.
 If `multuple_files = false`, setting `max_threads` has no effect.

-### Limit program trace length
+### Limit Program Trace Length
 For example:
 ```
 min_length = 1000000
 ```
 Filters out too short (so less interesting) traces.

-### The control tool: solana-bpf-trace-control
+### The Control Tool: solana-bpf-trace-control
 There is a special tool for viewing (a command without arguments) or changing (a command with arguments) settings.
 It can be found in the [temporary repo](https://github.com/vakond/solana-bpf-trace-control).
 Below are some usage examples of the tool.
 ```
 solana-bpf-trace-control